SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 different name (if the author is just an editor).
 Note that if you want to stay fully anonymous, you can ask your username to be replaced by an ALIAS.
 However due to legal requirements of copyright, you have to request this with support@researchcatalogue.net.
-Also SAR will still need to be able to indentitfy the author if there is a legal issue within the exposition.
+Also SAR will still need to be able to indentify the author if there is a legal issue within the exposition.
 If one is provided, the author pseudonym will replace the authors names wherever the work is shown on RC (and in the [DOI](https://www.doi.org) deposit, if the exposition is